unified-hmi/virtio-loopback-driver/CONTRIBUTING.md

-# Contributing to Remote Virtio GPU Device (RVGPU)
+# Contributing to Virtio Loopback Device

 Thank you for your coming the Unified HMI project whose repository hosted by Panasonic Automotive Systems Co.
 Ltd (“PAS”).
 We'd love to accept your various